Lookin' to Get Out: Cast

-Voight's seven-year old daughter, Angelina Jolie (credited as Angelina Jolie Voight) made her acting debut by briefly appearing as Voight's character's daughter (Tosh Kovac) near the end of the movie.
+In addition, Voight's then seven-year-old daughter, Angelina Jolie (credited as Angelina Jolie Voight), made her acting debut with a brief appearance as Tosh, the daughter of Alex and Patti, near the end of the movie.
+Among the Las Vegas acts seen performing at the MGM Grand during the film are Siegfried & Roy (credited as magicians Siegfried and Roy Enterprises).

 Production

 The film was Voight's screenwriting debut.

 After initial delays, the film started principal photography in May 1980.
 Production was interrupted for five months due to an actors' strike.

 Director Ashby had notorious bouts with the studio and recut the film for himself before it was taken from his hands and recut by the studio.
 Years later, while speaking at the University of Southern California, Jon Voight discovered that the version of the film which had been shown to the students was not the theatrical version but instead Ashby's original cut (which was considered lost).
 This was brought to the attention of Warner Home Video who released the Ashby Director's Cut on DVD on June 30, 2009.

-Filming took place in Las Vegas, including the MGM Grand Las Vegas and Variety noted in their review the "shameless plugging for the MGM leisure palace and its entertainment shows (particularly Siegfried & Roy's magic acts)."
+The filming took place in Las Vegas, including the MGM Grand Las Vegas and Variety noted in their review the "shameless plugging for the MGM leisure palace and its entertainment shows (particularly Siegfried & Roy's magic acts)."